-- 30) There are two goods, X and Y. If the opportunity cost of producing good X is lower for Pam than for Gino, then - A) Pam has an absolute advantage in the production of X. - B) Gino has an absolute advantage in the production of Y. - C) Pam has a comparative advantage in the production of X. - D) Gino has a comparative advantage in the production of Y. - E) C and D.
+- 30) There are two goods, X and Y. If the opportunity cost of producing good X is lower for Pam than for Gino, then - A) Pam has an absolute advantage in the production of X. - B) Gino has an absolute advantage in the production of Y. - C) Pam has a comparative advantage in the production of X. - D) Gino has a comparative advantage in the production of Y.

+E) C and D Answer: E

 - 31) Mexico and Canada produce both oil and apples using labour only.
 A barrel of oil is produced with 4 hours of labour in Mexico and 8 hours of labour in Canada.
 A bushel of apples is produced with 8 hours of labour in Mexico and 12 hours of labour in Canada.
-Canada has - A) an absolute advantage in oil production. - B) an absolute advantage in apple production. - C) a comparative advantage in oil production. - D) a comparative advantage in apple production. - E) none of the above.
+Canada has - A) an absolute advantage in oil production. - B) an absolute advantage in apple production. - C) a comparative advantage in oil production. - D) a comparative advantage in apple production. - E) a comparative advantage in oil production and a comparative advantage in apple production.